Practical information : Sightseeing Prague

 Tourist traps

-Scams are rare, as almost all guided tours leave from the tourist office and are operated by approved agencies or independent guides.
-Nevertheless, in high season, you should probably use an agency, possibly a French-speaking one, to avoid the overbooked groups of some operators who are not necessarily dishonest, but who do not care about the quality of their services.
+Scams are rare, as almost all guided tours leave from the tourist office and are operated by accredited agencies or independent guides.
+Nevertheless, in high season, it's a good idea to use an agency, possibly a French-speaking one, to avoid the overbooked groups of certain operators who are not necessarily dishonest, but have little regard for the quality of their services.